SixArm/mast-cell-help/topics/anaphylaxis/index.md

 * Other Allergens: Anaphylaxis can also be triggered by other allergens, such as latex, exercise-induced allergens, and allergens found in some occupational settings.

-If you or someone you are with is experiencing symptoms of anaphylaxis, it's essential to take immediate action: Call 911 and seek emergency medical help immediately.

-Once at the hospital, additional treatments may be administered to manage and monitor the reaction, including antihistamines, corticosteroids, and intravenous fluids.
 Anaphylaxis can recur, so it's crucial for individuals who have experienced it to follow up with an allergist or immunologist to identify the trigger, receive education on prevention, and develop a personalized anaphylaxis action plan.
 This plan may include carrying epinephrine auto-injectors and knowing how to use them.